harnen/p2p-service-discovery/README.md

 * Objective 5: Publication-ready technical report
   * [ ] Task: Write a technical report including the final specs of the discovery mechanism, all results of the evaluation and the conclusions of the investigation.
-  * Deliverable: Technical report including specs, evaluation and documentation (TBC)
+  * Deliverable: Technical report including specs and evaluation. ([Ongoing work](https://github.com/harnen/service-discovery-paper) )
   * Deadline: 21/7/2021

 * Objective 6: Evaluation on a real testbed